Gaining access to in-demand funding can be a challenge. Does it seem like foundations just keep funding the same nonprofits?

-- See if you can become a presenter of a workshop or panel discussion
+- Ask if you can become a presenter of a workshop or panel discussion.

 - Organize non-conference sessions on your topic pre- or post-conference.

-- Don't flat out ask for money in a conversation.
-Highlight your organizational programming or potential.
-In the grant application - ask for money!!!
+- Be respectful.
+This means that you don't flat-out ask for money in a conversation.
+Instead, highlight your organizational programming or potential.
+The grant application is the proper place to ask for money!

-- Keep track of their interests and send information that builds on these.
+- Keep track of their interests and send information that builds on those interests.

-- If connections and interactions are not possible, like and follow their social media pages and posts and @them in your posts - they will get the message that your organization is engaging and present in the nonprofit world.
+- Like and follow their social media pages and posts and @mention them in your posts when applicable if direct connections and interactions are not possible.
+That way, they'll get the message that your organization is engaging and present in the nonprofit world.